California Pays 66 Million Dollars for an Inaccessible Website. Lawsuit Follows

 How hard would it have been to bring in groups of disabled users along the way to make sure the site could be used by all Californians, including those who cannot hold a mouse, see a screen, or hear audible content?
 Couldn’t some of that 66 million have been allocated to real usability testing?

 The access barriers behind the whistleblower suit should have been identified long before the site was deployed for California residents.
 A robust accessible procurement process would have helped bake accessibility into every element of the process.
-[A new resource from the non-profit Disability:IN that I helped develop offers tips and best practices for developing such a process.
-Visit Disability:IN’s Disability:INclusive Workplaces – Accessible Technology Procurement Toolkit]
+[Resources from the non-profit Disability:IN that I helped develop offer tips and best practices for developing such a process.
+Visit the Procure Access Initiative portal and Disability:IN’s Disability:INclusive Workplaces – Accessible Technology Procurement Toolkit]

 In his firm’s press release, attorney Tim Elder compares the park system website to a physical building without a ramp: